Pratik7249/Pratik_27-04-2025/README.md

 ### 🏪 Store Monitoring - Take Home Assignment

-## 📜 Problem Overview
-Loop monitors several restaurants across the US and needs to generate uptime/downtime reports based on the restaurant's business hours and operational status.

-This project provides backend APIs that:

-Store operational data into a database

-Allow users to trigger a report generation

-Allow users to poll report status and download the result

 ## 🧩 Data Sources Provided
 Store Status CSV — store_id, timestamp_utc, status (active/inactive)